Hostile Takeover

 It really didn’t help when N overthought things.

-“Look, I don’t do the banter thing.
+“Look, I don’t really do the banter thing.
 If you’re going to kill me, just made it quick.”

 “Okay!”